Ridesharing Driver

 Is Instacart down?
 How to check

-Instacart is a fairly reliable app (at least compared to DoorDash, which seems to go down practically every week), but like any other internet service, it does go down occasionally.
+Instacart is a reasonably reliable app (at least compared to DoorDash, which seems to go down practically every week), but like any other internet service, it does go down occasionally.

 If you think Instacart is having a service outage, head over to Down Detector or the Instacart shopper subreddit to see if there are reports of outages.